 - The department has a collegial and intellectually stimulating environment.

-- Many AEs pursue graduate degrees in law or business or go on to positions in banking or consulting.
+- Many AEs pursue graduate degrees in economics upon leaving their AE position.
 Others choose to move to a different role at the Chicago Fed.
 Recent AEs have attended top graduate programs at universities such as the University of Chicago, Harvard, Yale, the Massachusetts Institute of Technology, Northwestern, Stanford, the University of Pennsylvania and the University of Michigan.

 - AEs co-author economic articles and publications with senior economists.
 In recent years, two Chicago Fed AEs have been awarded the National Science Foundation Graduate Fellowship.